andersevenrud/Sendega.php/README.md

 ## Installation

-Clone this repository directoy or use *Composer*:
+Clone this repository directly to your project or use *Composer*:

 ```
      "require": {